DHD2280/Oxygen-Customizer/README.md

 > [!CAUTION]
 >
-> This app requires Magisk or KernelSU for root access and Xposed framework.
+> This app requires Magisk, KernelSU & APatch for root access and XPosed/LSPosed framework.
 Any alternative methods won't work.

 # 🛠 Requirements